 Any sign of pest infestations should be immediately reported to the landlord, and the necessary action must be taken to eradicate these pests.

-To the verdict, both landlords and tenants should work together to fulfill responsibility for pest control in Langley.
-To hire a professional exterminator near me, do stop by at www.toplinepestcontrol.ca
+To the verdict, both landlords and tenants should work together to fulfill responsibility for pest control.
+To hire a professional langley pest control companies, do stop by at www.toplinepestcontrol.ca